Geography

 Implementation

 At Christ Church we recognise the need to embed learning by revisiting and recalling previously learned knowledge at the start of each new topic.
-This is further emphasised by the Knowledge Organisers that go home with each child prior to the new topic, detailing the links to previous learning, the key vocabulary and the sticky knowledge that we wish to gain during that particular topic.
+This is further emphasised by the knowledge organisers detailing the links to previous learning, the key vocabulary and the sticky knowledge that we wish to gain during that particular topic.
 The Knowledge Organisers are also stuck in the front of their books and referred to throughout the topic teaching.
+The Kapow scheme is a spiral curriculum that ensures all learning is revisited allowing them to make meaningful connections.

 Children will develop their locational and place knowledge, and deepen their understanding of human and physical geography, through studying a range of topics: